 Administrative coordination differs for each of the three issues.

 - In the field of flood risk management, the Flood Risk Management Policy Platform was established in 2019.
 The Platform focuses on national short-term and long-term national flood risk management policy.
 It provides advice to the Minister of Infrastructure & Water Management, the Delta Programme Commissioner, and the Delta Programme Steering Group, with respect to issues such as the interconnectivity between flood risk management and other topics and area-specific Preferential Strategies, and the annual proposal for the Delta Programme.

 - With respect to the freshwater supply, the Freshwater Administrative Platform coordinates administrative consultations between the seven freshwater supply regions and the main water system; this platform is responsible for the Delta Decision on Freshwater Supply and the Delta Plan on Freshwater Supply.

 - The Spatial Adaptation Steering Group plays a similar role with respect to the elaboration of this topic; it is responsible for the Delta Plan on Spatial Adaptation.

 Area-specific collaboration and implementation

 Each Delta Programme tasking features its own logical regional division, each with an appropriate administrative agenda.
-Linkage with other regional consultative bodies and themes is ensured through personal unions.
-The administrative consultative bodies for the IJsselmeer region and the Southwest Delta cover all three issues: Flood Risk Management, Freshwater Supply, and Spatial Adaptation.
+Linkage with other regional consultative bodies and topics is ensured through personal unions.
+The administrative consultative bodies for the IJsselmeer Region and the Southwest Delta cover all three issues: Flood Risk Management, Freshwater Supply, and Spatial Adaptation.